Carlo Taormina: Forza Italia and second Berlusconi government

-Retirement from politics
+Parliamentary commissions and resignation

-In 2003, Taormina was the chairman of the parliamentary commission of inquiry into the death of Ilaria Alpi and Miran Hrovatin; at that time, his involvement aroused controversy when he was accused of having used investigative powers to control the work of the other commission based at the time in Palazzo San Macuto.
+In 2003, Taormina was the chairman of the parliamentary commission of inquiry into the death of Ilaria Alpi and Miran Hrovatin.
+At that time, his involvement aroused controversy when he was accused of having used investigative powers to control the work of the other commission based at the time in Palazzo San Macuto.
 This commission was working on the Telekom Serbia affair, of which he was also a member.
-He said: "The time has come for Prodi, Fassino, and Dini to suffer the consequences of the most devastating corruption that has ever been consumed in the history of the Republic and the Judicial offices must also behave accordingly by arranging these characters for arrest."
-The Alpi affair and Taormina's role continued to attract controversy into the 2010s, and he made an appearance as an animated character in the 2016 animated film Somalia94 – The Ilaria Alpi Affair by Marco Giolo and published by Dynit.
+In August 2003, he said: "The time has come for Prodi, Fassino, and Dini to suffer the consequences of the most devastating corruption that has ever been consumed in the history of the Republic and the Judicial offices must also behave accordingly by arranging these characters for arrest."
 In September 2003, following the investigations of La Repubblica, Taormina made amends and announced his withdrawal from political life, although he remained in the Italian Parliament for the remainder of the legislature until 2006.
-He said:
+In his resignation statement, he said:

-"I confess, I am the puppeteer, the puppeteer of this whole affair, I declare myself by competition in slander with Paoletti, Marini, and Pintus.
+I confess, I am the puppeteer, the puppeteer of this whole affair, I declare myself by competition in slander with Paoletti, Marini, and Pintus.
 [I] created difficulties for Forza Italia and Berlusconi.
 [It is therefore right] that I withdraw from political life.
 I made a serious mistake, and this is an open confession, it is right that I make public amends; I acknowledge that Repubblica is equipped with top-ranking journalists.
 I am making a serious announcement, I will resign as a deputy in the next few days.
-Through the various processes indicated by Repubblica and for my relationships with characters such as D'Andria, Fracassi, Di Bari, and also Francesco Pazienza, all connected by the collective imagination to diverted secret services and to international scams and money laundering, I managed to reach the aim to put the Telekom Serbia Commission to be subject to a poisoned meatball.
+Through the various trials indicated by Repubblica and for my relationships with characters such as D'Andria, Fracassi, Di Bari, and also Francesco Pazienza, all connected by the collective imagination to diverted secret services and to international scams and money laundering, I managed to reach the aim to put the Telekom Serbia Commission to be subject to a poisoned meatball.
 I take all responsibility for characters who by calling into question Prodi, Dini, and Fassino have seriously slandered them; and I accuse myself of competition in slander, although I hope that Repubblica will do the same, because while I accuse myself I would like to know from D'Avanzo and Bonini who their puppeteers of the time were and to whom they are now serving.
-Repubblica is right, I can't sue!"
+Repubblica is right, I cannot sue!

+In January 2004, Taormina said that Alpi and Hrovatin were "on vacation in Somalia; they were not conducting any investigation: the Commission has established this."
+The Alpi affair and Taormina's role continued to attract controversy into the 2010s, and he made an appearance as an animated character in the 2016 animated film Somalia94 – The Ilaria Alpi Affair by Marco Giolo and published by Dynit.